Galaga: Ports and re-releases

-Sega-Galaga, the first home conversion of Galaga, was developed and published by Sega for the SG-1000 in 1983.
+A port to the SG-1000, Sega-Galaga,was developed and released by Sega in 1983.
 An MSX version followed in 1984.
 A conversion for the Family Computer was released in 1985 in Japan, which was later released internationally by Bandai for the Nintendo Entertainment System, subtitled Demons of Death in North America.
 Atari Corporation released a version for the Atari 7800 in 1986 as one of the console's thirteen launch games.
 In Europe, Aardvark Software released an unofficial port for the BBC Micro and Acorn Electron called Zalaga in 1983 which was described by Computer and Video Games as "true to the arcade original".

-Namco published a Game Boy version in Japan in 1995, which was bundled with Galaxian.
+Namco developed and released a Game Boy version in Japan in 1995, which was bundled with Galaxian.
 Nintendo published the game outside Japan under the Arcade Classic brand.
 Two mobile phone versions were released, both confined to Japan; the first was for i-Mode in 2001, and the second for EZweb in 2006.
 The original arcade version was released for the Xbox Live Arcade service in 2006, featuring online leaderboards and achievements.
-The NES release was ported to the Wii Virtual Console in 2007, followed by the arcade version in 2009.
+The NES release was ported to the Wii's Virtual Console in 2007, followed by the arcade version in 2009.
 A Roku port was published in 2011.
-In 2013, the NES version was released on both the 3DS and Wii U Virtual Console.
-Galaga was one of the four games released under the Arcade Game Series brand, which was published for the Xbox One, PlayStation 4, and Microsoft Windows in 2016.
+In 2013, the NES version was released on both the Nintendo 3DS and Wii U's Virtual Console.
+Galaga was one of the four games released under the Arcade Game Series brand, which was published for the PlayStation 4, Windows and Xbox One in 2016.
+Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in January 2023.

 Galaga was included in Namco compilations including Namco Museum Vol. 1 (1995), Namco Museum 64 (1996), Namco Museum 50th Anniversary (2005), Namco Museum Virtual Arcade (2008), Namco Museum Essentials (2009), and Namco Museum Megamix (2010).
 The 2010 Wii game Pac-Man Party and its 2011 Nintendo 3DS version include Galaga as an extra, alongside the arcade versions of Dig Dug and Pac-Man.
 In celebration of the game's 30th anniversary in 2011, a high-definition remake was released for iOS devices as part of Galaga 30th Collection, which also included remakes of Galaxian, Gaplus and Galaga '88.
 Alongside the Xbox 360 and PlayStation 3 sequel Galaga Legions, it was ported to the Nintendo 3DS in 2011 as part of Pac-Man & Galaga Dimensions.
 The original version was also added to the iOS Namco Arcade compilation in 2012.
 The NES release is one of 30 games included in the NES Classic Edition.

+Other Platforms

+In 2017, Jason Aldred recreated Galaga on the Commodore 64 under the title of Galencia.
+Galaga was ported to the Commodore 64 in 2022 by Arlagames who also included the source code for their work.
+In August of 2026, Milasoft released a clone named Hive Dive for the Commodore PET and Vic-20.